ssbsukirat/medicine/Renal/TubuloInterstitial Diseases.md

 - most common of which is nephrogenic diabetes insipidus manifesting as polyuria and polydipsia
 - accumulation in principal cells of CD by entering via ENaC channel
 - chronic TIN develops after prolonged (>10–20 years) lithium use
 - more in patients who have experienced repeated episodes of toxic lithium levels
+- biopsy
+	- interstitial fibrosis and tubular atrophy that are out of proportion to the degree of glomerulosclerosis or vascular disease,
+	- a sparse lymphocytic infiltrate, and
+	- small cysts or dilation of the distal tubule and collecting duct that are highly characteristic of this disorder
+- duration and dose proportional to degree of interstitial Fibrosis
+- asymptomatic
+- minimal proteinuria
+- normal BP
+- few leucocyte on urine
+- TREATMENT
+	- regular KFT
+	- cautious use in CKD
+	- amiloride to inhibit lithium entry via EN